MyNextID/credentials/specifications/adding-new-credential-type.md

 * Repository documentation has been updated.
 * All links are correct.

+You can run the local validation script from the repository root before opening a pull request:
+`node .github/scripts/validate-credential-definitions.js`

+The script checks the structure of credential definitions and reports validation errors in the console.
+It also writes the validation output to `.github/logs/script.log`.
-The repository's automated CI checks will validate the contribution when the Pull Request is opened.

-If validation fails, fix the reported issues before the changes can be accepted.
+Review the console output and log file, and fix all reported issues before submitting your changes.
+The repository’s automated CI checks will run the same validation when the pull request is opened.
+If validation fails, the reported issues must be resolved before the contribution can be accepted.

 ## 6. Submit a Pull Request